 The company presented a poster at the ACG meeting this week that reported over 80 percent sensitivity in a retrospective cohort with a majority of early-stage cancers.

-In Science this week: environmental DNA can help in studies of marine animals, and more.
+In Genome Biology this week: DNA methylation in soybean accessions, genetic ancestry of Uralic speakers, and more.